 Riverview Dr., Totowa

 The story has a view versions.
 One is that after getting into a fight with her boyfriend by the side of the road after prom in the 1960s, Annie, a local high school student, was picked up by a carload of sailors and murdered.
 Other stories include a bride who died on her wedding night and a girl who was dragged by a truck.
 Known by locals for its winding sharp turns, Annie’s Road has been the site of several other fatal, real-life accidents supposedly caused by her ghost.
 Want to see her for yourself?
 Turn on some “oldies” music, pull over, turn your car lights off and glance in your rearview window.
-Oh yeah, and keep a look out for the many dwarfs that are rumored to live around Annie’s Road.
+Oh yeah, and keep a look out for the many dwarfs that are rumored to live in the area.

 Burnt Mill Rd., Atco

 The legend of the Atco ghost centers on a young boy who ran into the street chasing after a basketball before he was lethally hit by a car.
 If you want to see for yourself, pull up to the dead end road and turn around.
 Turn off the car’s engine and lights, get out of the car and walk away, then wait for the apparition to appear.
-As if this isn’t creepy enough, Burnt MIll Rd. is on the outskirts of the Pine Barrens, the very haunted home of the Jersey Devil and other ghosts.
+As if this isn’t creepy enough, Burnt MIll Road is on the outskirts of the Pine Barrens, the very haunted home of the Jersey Devil and other specters.

 Burlington County Prison

 Back in 1811, this two-story prison housed about 40 inmates.
-Due to eventual overcrowding, the prison (pictured) closed its doors in 1965 (it was the oldest continually-occupied prison in the US)—but some stubborn spirits remain.
+Due to eventual overcrowding, the prison closed its doors in 1965 (it was the oldest continually-occupied prison in the US)—but some stubborn spirits remain.
 Take Joel Clough, who spent his final days in the death row dungeon.
 After he was hanged in 1833, inmates and guards started experiencing the unexplainable.
 In 1999, renovations began to turn the jail into a museum, and workers reported screams, moans, disappearing tools, rattling chains and temperature changes.
-Don’t miss the tons of creepy artwork by former prisoners on the chipping walls of the building.
+Don’t miss creepy artwork by former prisoners on the chipping walls of the building.

 Off Rte.
 23, West Milford

 With accounts from locals warning of this hazardous five-mile stretch since the 1900s, it’s no surprise this is reportedly the most haunted roadway in America.
-It’s rumored this site was home to Satan worshippers, dead bodies and more dark finds.
+It’s rumored the site was home to Satan worshippers, dead bodies and more dark finds.
 Various paranormal phenomena including the ghosts of dogs, small children, trucks and deranged hunters have been seen here.
 There have even been a handful of UFO sightings.
 Venture to the bridge at Dead Man’s Curve with some pennies to throw in the water.
 A ghost boy just might throw them back to you.